andyste1/SpecCore/README.md

         }
     }

-Override the Init() method.
-This is called once when your application first runs, allowing you to perform any necessary initialisation:-
+Next, override the DoFrame() method (note the "async" keyword).
+This is called several times per second, and is where you animate your game - think of each call as rendering a single "frame" in your game.
+In here you might want to respond to a keypress, move your spaceship, move the advancing invaders down one row, and so on:-

-    protected override void Init()
+    protected override async void DoFrame()
     {
-        Clear(Colors.Black); // Clear the screen

         Paper = Colors.Yellow; // Set the text foreground and background Pen = Colors.Blue;

         Print(5, 24, "Hello World!"); // Display some text
-    }

-Now override the DoFrame() method (note the "async" keyword).
-This is called several times per second, and is where you animate your game - think of it as rendering a single "frame".
-You might respond to a keypress, move your spaceship one column to the right, move the advancing invaders down one row, and so on:-

-    protected override async void DoFrame()
-    {
         // Draw a "*" at a random position whenever SPACE is pressed. if (LastKeyPress == Key.Space)
         {